ajzhai/PEANUT/README.md

 An example script for evaluating ObjectNav performance is provided in `nav/collect.py`.
 This script is a good entry point for understanding the code and it is what `nav_exp.sh` runs by default.
 See `nav/arguments.py` for available command-line arguments.

 ### Collecting semantic maps
 An example script for collecting semantic maps and saving them as .npz files is provided in `nav/collect_maps.py`.
-A link to download the original map dataset used in the paper is coming soon.
+A link to download the original map dataset used in the paper is provided below.

 ### Training the prediction model
 We use MMSegmentation to train and run PEANUT's prediction model.
 A custom clone of MMSegmentation is contained in `prediction/`, and a training script is provided in `prediction/train_prediction_model.py`.
 Please see the MMSegmentation docs in the `prediction/` folder for more info about how to use MMSegmentation.

+## Semantic Map Dataset
+The original map dataset used in the paper can be downloaded from [this Google Drive link](https://drive.google.com/file/d/134omZAAu_zYUaOYuNQcDMPhZCdxV0zbZ/view?usp=sharing).

+It contains sequences of semantic maps from 5000 episodes (4000 train, 1000 val) of [Stubborn](https://github.com/Improbable-AI/Stubborn)-based exploration  in HM3D.
+This dataset can be directly used to train a target prediction model using `prediction/train_prediction_model.py`.

 ## Citation